MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Archive/Microsoft.PowerShell.Archive.md

 # Microsoft.PowerShell.Archive Module
 ## Description
-{{Manually Enter Description Here}}
+This section contains the help topics for the cmdlets that are installed with the Windows PowerShell **Microsoft.PowerShell.Archive** module.
+The Archive module contains cmdlets that let you create and extract archive or ZIP files.

 ## Microsoft.PowerShell.Archive Cmdlets
 ### [Compress-Archive](Compress-Archive.md)
 Creates an archive, or zipped file, from specified files and folders.

 ### [Expand-Archive](Expand-Archive.md)
 Extracts files from a specified archive (zipped) file.